Upgrading to an AGM Car Battery – Benefits: Tips for a Smooth Switch

 While AGM handles deep cycling better than standard batteries, keeping the charge above 50% will extend its life.
 If your car sits for long periods, use a quality AGM-compatible battery maintainer.

-Take care of your AGM battery by following best practices after Upgrading to an AGM Car Battery.
+Take care of your AGM battery by following best practices before and after Upgrading to an AGM Car Battery.

 6. Choose the Right Charger